Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 General rule to follow would be to only map either access or channel token.

 ## Kong Admin API Endpoints

-This plugin also providers a few Admin API endpoints, and some actions upon them.
+This plugin also provides a few Admin API endpoints, and some actions upon them.

 ### Cached JWKS Admin API Endpoint

-The plugin will cache JWKS specified with `config.access_token_jwks_uri` and `config.channel_token_jwks_uri` to Kong database for quicker access to them.
+The plugin caches JWKS specified with `config.access_token_jwks_uri` and `config.channel_token_jwks_uri` to Kong database for quicker access to them.
 The plugin further caches JWKS in Kong node's shared memory, and on process a level memory for even quicker access.
-When the plugin is responsible for signing the tokens, it will also store its own keys in the database.
+When the plugin is responsible for signing the tokens, it also stores its own keys in the database.

-Admin API endpoints will never reveal private keys, but it will reveal the public keys.
-Private keys, that the plugin will auto-generate, can only be accessed from database directly (at least for now).
+Admin API endpoints never reveal private keys but do reveal public keys.
+Private keys that the plugin autogenerates can only be accessed from database directly (at least for now).
 Private parts in JWKS include properties such as `d`, `p`, `q`, `dp`, `dq`, `qi`, and `oth`.
-For public keys that are using a symmetric algorithm (such as `HS256`) and include `k` parameter, that is not hidden from admin api as that is practically used both to verify and to sign.
-This makes it a bit problematic to use, and we strongly suggest using asymmetric (or public key) algorithms, it will also make rotating the keys easier as the public keys can be shared between parties and published (without revealing the secrets).
+For public keys that are using a symmetric algorithm (such as `HS256`) and include `k` parameter, that is not hidden from Admin API as that is practically used both to verify and to sign.
+This makes it a bit problematic to use, and we strongly suggest using asymmetric (or public key) algorithms.
+Doing so also makes rotating the keys easier because the public keys can be shared between parties and published without revealing their secrets.

 All the public keys that Kong has loaded or generated can be viewed by accessing: